Dartmouth

 We're looking for students who are already active and eager to learn AI-native design methods to help serve our faculty partners.
 If that's you, reach out.
 We'd love to hear from you.

-Pilot 1 · Winter 2026
+Partner courses · Since Winter 2026

 Exhibit-ready prototypes

-in five weeks.
+in two to five weeks.

 Students reached